WDI-HK-6/Class-Notes-And-Exercises/javascript.md

 **Exercise Time! - create objects and arrays and access their values**

-## Mixing Objects into Arrays and Vice Versa
+## Nesting Objects into Arrays and Vice Versa

 ```javascript
 var subaruImpreza = {